octopus-db/documentation/docs/source/data_tables.rst

 * THICKNESS -- Sample thickness

 * DENSITY -- Sample density.
-When information is not provided in original publication, 2.65 g cm-3 is assumed
+When information is not provided in original publication, 2.65 g/cm^3 is assumed

 * SHIELDING -- Topographic / geometric shielding of the sample